 If the official length of your program of study is:

 - you are not eligible for this program

 - less than two years but more than eight months

 - you may get a work permit for a period no longer than the length of your program of study (for example, if you studied for nine months, a work permit may be issued for a period of nine months)

 - a work permit may be issued for three years

 You are not eligible for the Post-Graduation Work Permit Program if you:

 - study in a program that is less than eight months long

-- participate in a Canadian Commonwealth Scholarship Program funded by the Department of Foreign Affairs and International Trade (DFAIT)
+- participate in a Canadian Commonwealth Scholarship Program funded by the Department of Foreign Affairs, Trade and Development Canada (DFATD)

-- participate in a Government of Canada Awards Program funded by DFAIT
+- participate in a Government of Canada Awards Program funded by DFATD

 - receive funding from the Canadian International Development Agency (CIDA)